 Special CasesTidally locked and resonant planets Tidal lock is a very common phenomenon, the more common the smaller is the primary.
 Habitable planets are likely to be in tidal lock if their primary is a K; if it's an M or dimmer, they will always be tidally locked.
 All moons (with very few exceptions) are tidally locked.
 A tidally locked planet always faces its primary with the same side, leaving the other side in perpetual darkness.
 Depending on the axial tilt, there may be a sizable zone of normal day cycle between the everlight and everdark hemispheres, or a thin line called a terminator.
 The climate will vary between the hemispheres, and the difference will be more drastic if the atmosphere is less dense.
 If the atmosphere is Earth-like or thicker, it's enough to level most of the difference, producing raging winds by the way; however, with little or no atmosphere the night side can freeze all the way to the ambient background temp, which is close to the absolute zero, and the day side will be scalding hot.
 On the other side, tidal lock may actually be beneficial for habitability, if it's a Mars-like cold world around a dim star.
 The day hemisphere, which otherwise would be very cold, will be heated to a comfortable temperature, and the night side will serve as a motherlode of easily accessible frozen volatiles.
 Some calculations suggest that this "half-Mars" could be a very common planet type around red dwarf stars.
 Tidal lock also may be beneficial for habitability if the planet is hopelessly hot.
 For example, Alpha Centauri Bb, the first discovered planet in the Alpha Centauri system, is very hot, being so close to its primary; however, it's also very likely to be tidally locked, which limits the raging sea of lava to only one hemisphere and allowing us to safely land on the other, ice-bound one, and mine valuable ores.
 The alternative to tidal lock is the 3:2 spin-orbital resonance.
 It is the situation in which Mercury is: the planet has discernible day and night, but they are twice as long as the Mercurian year.
 Planets with eccentric enough orbits may end up in resonance if they otherwise would be tidally locked.
 High tilt planets Seasonal cycles as we know them are produced by axial tilt: the axis of planetary rotation remains the same regardless of where is the planet on its orbit, and it results in the star heating one hemisphere better than the other one, then vice versa.
 The higher the tilt, the more pronounced are the seasonal effects.
 If the planet has a very high tilt, the following effects affect it:

 Alien Sky, and how to make it realisticAlien Sky is perhaps the most important visual cue of another planet.
 However, it's also a common way of making an astronomy goof.
 This section contains tips on what cool alien skies can other planets have.
 Alien moons There's nothing impossible in a planet having several moons.
-Mars, for example, has two, and Pluto has four: one huge, Charon, and three smaller ones.
+Mars, for example, has two, and Pluto has five: one huge, Charon, and four smaller ones.
 However, you should remember that more than one major moon is rare, and three big, round ones around a terrestrial planet is blatantly space-operatic.
 Multiple moon configurations can realistically contain several small moonlets, like Deimos and Phobos.
 Also note that the potential number of moons around the planet is greater if the planet is further away from its sun.
 Yes, it's tidal interactions again.
 Tidal interactions between star, planet and moon tend to disrupt the system if the star is too close.
 If the planet ends up tidally locked to the star, orbits of any moons will decay and they will eventually fall or be destroyed and turned into debris rings.
 However, if the planet is far enough from its primary, it will be able to hold several moons.
 That means, habitable planets with many moons can only be found around bright stars; dim stars' habitability zones are a little too close for lunar comfort.
 Alien suns It's pretty much obvious that you can see an alien sun from a planet of an alien sun.
 For main sequence stars, the following rule applies: the dimmer the star, the larger it appears in the sky of a habitable planet, and vice versa.
 A red dwarf will look like a huge, reddish-orange circle, gently warming but not hurting your eyes, completely safe to stare directly into (unless it's currently flaring).
 A bluish-white A star will look like tiny, almost point-like, but piercingly, painfully bright sun, setting your eyeballs on fire even on a cursory glance.
 The reason for that is simple: distance of the habitable zone.
 A habitable planet around a red dwarf is very close to the star, close enough that it appears huge; a habitable planet of a bright star is far away.
 Completely alien celestial bodies Finally, you can also have skies with celestial bodies unlike any ones found on Earth, or even in the Solar System.
 The most obvious example is a gas giant in the skies of its habitable moon.
-It will appear like a huge stormy, stripey circle hanging in the sky in the same place, or oscillating around one spot, neither setting nor rising.
+It will appear like a huge stormy, stripey circle hanging in the sky.
+If the moon is tidally locked, it will hang in the same place, or oscillate around one spot, neither setting nor rising.